Sunday Under-21 EURO round-up: England progress as France, Italy and Czechia win

 Group C Live now

 England wrapped up first place in Group C and a return to Kutaisi on Sunday after another slick display.
 The Young Lions pushed from the start and took the lead after just 15 minutes.
-A move of around 30 passes from their own box ended with Anthony Gordon rising to head in Morgan Gibbs-White's cross.
+A move involving a string of passes from their own box ended with Anthony Gordon rising to head in Morgan Gibbs-White's cross.

 Israel's best chance came just before half-time, when James Trafford turned Ethane Azoulay's curling free-kick around the post.
 Emile Smith Rowe doubled England's advantage midway through the second half with a low finish following a succession of first-time passes.